Donggongzizin/Kor_Meteorological_Admin_Scrapping/README.md

 If an earthquake occurs in a region other than the last observed earthquake occurrence area, data is uploaded to the Mobius platform.

 Target Resource: /Mobius/KETIDGZ_earthquake
 con: web_scrapping
 cin (format): **`scale + "|" + origin + "|" + magnitude`**

+Korea Meteorological Administration Site: https://www.weather.go.kr/pews/